sitamgithub-MSIT/MalDetect/README.md

 The trained model, with set hyperparameters, achieved an accuracy of 94.10% on the evaluation.
 Various runs were performed using Comet ML for experiment tracking.
 The best model was selected based on the validation accuracy and loss.
 The model is saved as a keras file provided in the repository itself.
 Further, that was applied in the prediction task and connected with the Flask app.

-**Note**: For model runs, tensorboard and comet ml were used to visualize the training and validation loss and accuracy in more detail.
+**Note**: For model runs, tensorboard and comet ml were used to visualize the training, validation loss, and accuracy in more detail.
 The screenshots of the tensorboard logs and comet ml logs are provided in the `assets/` folder.

 ## Conclusion